[Looking for Charlie's main web site?]

 [....Continue Reading....]

-When and how to upgrade CF web server connector, easier since CF2016
+When and how to upgrade CF web server connector, easier in recent CF releases

 Note: This blog post is from 2019.
 Some content may be outdated--though not necessarily.
 Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
 And I may revise the content as necessary.

-Did you know that when you update ColdFusion, there is often a need to also update the web server connector (for IIS and/or Apache)?
-In this post, I discuss how you can know when to do it (Adobe makes that easier since CF2016), as well as how to do it (also easier since CF2016), and why it's important.
+Did you know that when you update ColdFusion, there is often a need to also update ("upgrade") the web server connector (for IIS and/or Apache)?
+Did you know that's gotten easier to do since CF2016 came out?

 [....Continue Reading....]